malilbot/malil-old/README.md

 Malil is a discord bot made and maintained by tricked\#3777

-The bot is build on [neo akairo](https://github.com/Unwork-ID/Neo-Akairo) thanks for the amazing base tokisaki
+The bot is build on [neo akairo](https://github.com/Unwork-ID/Neo-Akairo).
+Thanks for the amazing base, tokisaki!